Social hygiene movement: United Kingdom

-In the UK, many social hygiene campaign groups aimed to created higher moral standards and fight against government regulation of prositution.
+In the UK, many social hygiene campaign groups aimed to created higher moral standards and fight against government regulation of prostitution.
 This was linked with women's rights campaigns, as organisations such as Josephine Butler's Ladies' National Association and the Association for Moral and Social Hygiene (AMSH) wanted to make men equally responsible for their sexual morals and behaviour rather than to only punish women sex workers.
-This approach was a response to the Contagious Dieases Acts.
+This approach was a response to the Contagious Diseases Acts.
 The Acts were repealed in 1886.

 Like groups in other locations, social hygienists in the UK also wanted to reduce venereal disease.
 In 1914, the National Council for Combatting Venereal Disease (NCCVD, renamed the British Social Hygiene Council or BSHC in 1925) was created by people worried about venereal disease outbreaks that might happen as a result of war.
 Trends in public health campaigning in the mid-1920s led to a focus on prevention rather than treatment of venereal disease.

 Advisory Committee on Social Hygiene for the Colonial Office was created in 1924 to advise on sexual morality and venereal disease.
 William Ormsby-Gore was chair, and membership overlapped with that of the NCCVD and the AMSH.

 United States

-During the Progressive Era, physicians and moral reformers worked together to try and manage prostitution and educate people on social hygiene.
+During the Progressive Era, physicians and moral reformers worked together to try to manage prostitution and educate people on social hygiene.
 During the early 20th century, social hygienists in the US successfully campaigned for legal and bureaucratic changes.

 The American Vigilance Association was created to fight prostitution, and the American Federation for Sex Hygiene was created to educate people about venereal disease.
 The two organizations called a meeting in Buffalo, New York which the term “social hygiene” was used to refer to their mutual interests and the organizations merged to become the American Social Hygiene Association (ASHA) in 1914.
 Its member's ideas were published in journals such as the American Journal of Public Health.

 ASHA partnered with the government during World War I. The Association provided social hygiene health and sexual health information to soldiers in hopes that this education would help reduce the number of men who were unable to fight due to the effects of venereal diseases.
-During World War II, ASHA continued to work with the government, including on a project targetting African American communities.
+During World War II, ASHA continued to work with the government, including on a project targeting African American communities.

 From the 1940s, social hygienists such as Ruth Beach argued that parents were failing to educate their children in sex hygiene and said that more schools should provide this education.
 Social hygiene ideas were spread in the form of classroom films about menstruation, sexually transmitted disease, drug abuse and acceptable sexual behavior in addition to an array of pamphlets, posters, textbooks and films.